WpW: Crawl Your Site; Make it Fly!

 Server Load Limit

 This setting is a way to keep the crawler from monopolizing system resources.
-Once it reaches this limit, the crawler will be terminated rather than allowing it to compromise server performance.
-This setting is based on
+Once the server’s load average reaches this limit, the crawler will be terminated, rather than allowing it to compromise server performance.

 Protecting your server from overload